Securing the Docker Ecosystem: Part 1: Strategies to Secure the Docker Daemon

 Attackers will attempt to leverage the complicated maze of controls and potential misconfigurations to escalate privileges, break out of isolation, compromise the underlying host, and move laterally within and across the network.
 This is why it’s essential to be prepared, to map all the weakest points within your infrastructure requiring special maintenance, and to ensure that your environment is as robust as it can be.

 In this new series of articles, we explore the security implications of the three main aspects of the Docker ecosystem: i) the daemon, ii) the build phase, and iii) the runtime.
-Each article will explore one aspect in detail and provide useful strategies to help you boost the security of that aspect of your organisation’s Docker ecosystem.
+Each article will explore one aspect in detail and provide useful strategies to help you boost the security of that aspect of your organization’s Docker ecosystem.

 In this first article, we talk about some effective strategies to mitigate the security concerns around the Docker Daemon.
 In part two, we will discuss how to improve the security of container builds.
 The final part will address the security of container runtime.
 To strengthen the overall security of your Docker ecosystem, make sure you bookmark all three articles!